Chicago Trespasser Injury Lawyers

 In Illinois, trespassers can face civil and criminal penalties.
 Under the Illinois criminal code, trespassing is defined as “illegally entering and staying” inside of a building, staying on the property after being requested to leave and a misrepresentation of the person’s status as a trespasser.
-When one drives a vehicle on property with “No Trespassing” signs, he or she can be charged with a Class A misdemeanor and also face one year or jail, $2,500 in fines or both penalties.
+When one drives a vehicle on a property with “No Trespassing” signs, he or she can be charged with a Class A misdemeanor and also face one year or jail, $2,500 in fines or both penalties.
 Entering a residence carries even harsher penalties of a classification as a Class 4 felony, one to six years in prison, $25,000 fines or a combination of penalties.

 There are few civil penalties that a trespasser can face.
 If a trespasser is on one’s property and causes damage, then he or she may be liable for any actual damage to the property.
-Typically, a landowner may only sue a trespasser for nominal damages under civil law.
+Typically, a landowner may only sue a trespasser for nominal damages under Illinois civil law.

 In most instances, the real legal issues occur when a trespasser is injured on a landowner’s property.
-If you were a trespasser and injured by a tree limb, hidden danger, watch dog or other dangerous object, then you may have a claim against a landowner.
-Depending on the circumstances of your case, such as necessity, you may also have an affirmative defense to a civil claim for trespass.
-Our Illinois premises liability attorneys are ready to help you understand the complexities of your case if you were injured while trespassing and wish to recover compensation.Distinguishing Between “Known,” “Unknown” and Child Trespassers
+If you were a trespasser and injured by a tree limb, hidden danger, watchdog or other dangerous objects, then you may have a claim against a landowner.
+Depending on the circumstances of your case, such as necessity, you may also have an affirmative defense to a civil suit for trespass.
+Our Illinois premises liability attorneys are ready to help you understand the complexities of your case if you were injured while trespassing and wish to recover compensation.

-For child trespassers, this duty is varied by the attractive nuisance doctrine.
+The duty to protect varies for child trespassers under the attractive nuisance doctrine.
 Under this doctrine, landowners must eliminate those conditions on a property that pose a foreseeable risk of harm to child trespassers.
-If a landowner has no reason to know of a dangerous condition that could harm a child trespasser, then he or she owes no duty to the child.Does an Illinois Landowner Have a Duty to Repair Natural Conditions or Artificial Conditions?
+If a landowner has no reason to know of a dangerous situation that could harm a child trespasser, then he or she owes no duty to the child.

-If a trespasser is injured by a criminal activity by a third person, then there may also be additional issues that arise in the premises liability case.
+If a criminal act by a third person injures a trespasser, then there may also be additional issues that arise in the premises liability case.
 Generally, a landowner does not owe a duty to protect individuals from criminal activities by third persons.
-If a landowner has a special relationship, such as business invitor and invitee, then the owner may have a duty to protect that individual from being injured by criminal activity.Contact Illinois Premises Liability Attorneys for Assistance with Your Case Today– Even If You Were Trespassing
+If a landowner has a special relationship, such as business invitor and invitee, then the owner may have a duty to protect that individual from being injured by criminal activity.